-This bread is thick with seeds and whole grain goodness.
-It can satisfy your craving for dense, chewy German bread.
-It makes use of overnight soaking and fermentation to unlock as much flavor out of the flour as possible.
+Using only whole wheat and dark rye flour, this bread is thick with seeds and whole-grain goodness, and will satisfy your craving for dense, chewy, hearty German bread.
+It makes use of overnight soaking and fermentation to unlock as much flavor from the flours as possible.

 - 5/8 cup water